Python-BI-2023/HW4_Functions2/README.md

 ### Inputs
 To start using the DNA_code procedure, enter one or more protein sequences for which you want to get a summary, and at the end add `options = ‘DNA_code’`.
 ### Outputs
-The result of the procedure is a list of dictionaries with the nucleotides of the corresponding amino acids in each sequence.
+The result of the procedure is a list with the nucleotides of the corresponding amino acids in each sequence.
 ### Usage example
 ```python
 main('LAlLAlwWGPdPA', options = 'DNA_code') # ['TTAGCAttaTTAGCAttatggTGGGGGCCCgcaCCCGCA']